 In the piece, the attorneys cite a case in Missouri.
 An appellate court facilitated a process where the jury received vital information on post-suit settlement discussions and other types of claim handling.
 The state’s court of appeals ruled that this type of evidence is relevant and admissible and should be provided to give context to the jury on the insurer’s UM limits.

-Bousquet and Morrow assert that first-party matters turned over to counsel upon filing a lawsuit is a thing of the past.
+Morrow assert that first-party matters turned over to counsel upon filing a lawsuit is a thing of the past.
 The role of claim handlers has never been more critical in these types of legal matters.
 Ongoing awareness of the post-suit negotiations and claim handling admissibility is of paramount importance for insurers and their attorneys, if not an obligation to conduct claim investigations and settlement negotiations in good faith.

 The complete text of the article can be found here.